What are instant payments? Are they really instant?

 We compare UK and European payment rails to find out what instant really means in the world of online payments.

 When it comes to customer experience, fast payments matter.
-They can help you keep customers — and even win you new ones.Research from YouGov and TrueLayer (2020) shows that not only are customers more likely to trust brands that process their payments instantly, but in industries like and , around half of customers are likely to switch to a competitor that does so, and as many as 1 in 3 would consider spending more if they knew they could take out their money instantly.There are other benefits to instant payments too: for businesses it means better visibility of real-time cash position and improved cashflow.
+They can help you keep customers — and even win you new ones.Research from YouGov and TrueLayer (2020) shows that not only are customers more likely to trust brands that process their payments instantly, but in industries like wealth management and online gaming, around half of customers are likely to switch to a competitor that does so, and as many as 1 in 3 would consider spending more if they knew they could take out their money instantly.There are other benefits to instant payments too: for businesses it means better visibility of real-time cash position and improved cashflow.
 If you’re in e-commerce, it also means less risk, since you won’t have to fulfil orders before payment is received.But what does ‘instant’ really mean when it comes to online payments, and how close are we to achieving it in the UK and Europe?

 Payment methods comparedWhile many merchants and providers claim payments are instant, that isn’t always the case.
 Firstly, it depends on the rails.